-Disclosure: This article is published by Reinwok, the team behind Flexible Calendar & Timeline Planner.
+Disclosure: This article is published by Reinwok, the team behind Calendar for Jira (Resource Timeline & JSM Calendar).
 We have done our best to present each plugin fairly based on publicly available Marketplace listings and documentation.
 We encourage you to try all three before deciding.

 Key Takeaways

-1. Flexible Calendar & Timeline Planner is the only plugin of the three that bundles a calendar and a resource planning timeline in a single app.
+1. Calendar for Jira (Resource Timeline & JSM Calendar) is the only plugin that bundles a full calendar, a resource planning timeline, and JSM Portal Calendar in a single app — with no extra cost.
 Competitors either lack a timeline or sell it separately.

-4. Flexible Calendar offers features like cross-timeline scheduling (drag an issue between timelines to change its sprint, fix version, assignee, or component directly in Jira), an Issue Planner sidebar, and bidirectional event-to-issue linking that are not available in either competitor.
+4. Calendar for Jira (Resource Timeline & JSM Calendar) offers cross-timeline scheduling (drag issues between sprints, versions, assignees, or components), an Issue Planner sidebar, and bidirectional event-to-issue linking — none of which are available in either competitor.

-5. All three have different pricing models.
-Flexible Calendar is free for up to 10 users and the lowest cost at every tier; Calendar for Jira starts at $2.00/user; Event Calendar starts at $4.53/user.
+5. Calendar for Jira (Resource Timeline & JSM Calendar) is free for up to 10 users and the lowest cost at every tier.
+Doitb Calendar for Jira starts at $2.00/user; Event Calendar for Jira starts at $4.53/user.

 Introduction

-Jira is great for sprint tracking and backlog management, but its built-in views were not designed for calendar-based planning.
-If your team needs to visualize deadlines across months, schedule non-Jira events like holidays or company travel, or plan who works on what across projects, a dedicated calendar plugin fills that gap.
+Jira handles sprint tracking and backlog management well, but it was not built for calendar-based planning.
+If your team needs to see deadlines across months, schedule non-Jira events like maintenance windows or company holidays, share calendars with customers on a service portal, or plan who works on what across projects — a dedicated calendar plugin fills that gap.

-The Atlassian Marketplace offers several calendar plugins.
-In this article, we compare three of the most popular options for Jira Cloud:
+The Atlassian Marketplace lists several options.
+In this comparison we look at the three most popular calendar plugins for Jira Cloud:

-Each plugin takes a different approach.
-We will walk through what each one does well, where it falls short, and how they compare on pricing — so you can pick the one that fits your team.
+Each takes a different approach.
+Below we walk through what each plugin does well, where it falls short, and how they compare on features and pricing — so you can pick the right fit for your team.

 Quick Comparison Table